plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 {% image "article2024/Done-Daffodil family/044_110723.jpg" %}

 ***Br.
 Nhat Nguyen*** *(True Source of Oneness):* When I found Thay and started to meditate — that was one and a half years before I first came to Plum Village — I quickly enjoyed the benefits of meditation, finding calm in my body.
-In the book, *You Are Here*, Thay explains Interbeing, and I immediately felt it was the most beautiful thing I’ve ever heard.
+In the book, *You Are Here*, Thay explains interbeing, and I immediately felt it was the most beautiful thing I’ve ever heard.
 Those two made me feel I found my path in life, a big bright path for me!

 Before, I had never felt like having a clear path.
 I often acted out of fear and stress, trying to survive in the world.
 But this path was just there for me to walk very calmly and joyfully.
 The feeling was very much one of letting go of fear.
 Deciding to become a monastic felt very light and freeing.